brianaung/nixos-config/readme.md

 ### Updating the environment

-- Move this folder inside your XDG config directory (which is usually ~/.config/).
+- Clone this inside your XDG config directory (which is usually ~/.config/).

-- Rename this folder from `config_manager` to `home-manager` (I will rename this repo in the future so we can omit this step).
+- Then rename it from `config_manager` to `home-manager` (I will rename this repo in the future so we can omit this step).

 - Update your username and home path in the home.nix file.